holochain/holochain/docs/developer_setup.md

 ```

 Take care to check what binaries are available in your environment because if you've run `cargo install --path crates/holochain` then that may appear first
 in your `PATH`.
 Your binaries should appear in paths starting with `/nix/store`, and not include a `.cargo` directory.
+You can verify this yourself, e.g. via `which holochain`.

 Once you have this shell open, it's a great place to test a happ with a custom Holochain version.
 Please be aware that changes made to the Holochain source code won't be automatically rebuilt into binaries.
 If you make changes then you'll need to `exit` and re-open the shell by runnihng the command above to create new binaries.